 Noncurrent liabilities consist of long-term debt and other obligations for which the principal is due more than one year from the balance sheet date and net pension and OPEB obligation for the MPSERS retirement plan.
 Included is the Retirement Service Award program, accrued compensated absences, and bonded debt.
 Refer to Note 7 to the financial statements for the detail regarding the change in long-term debt, hedging instruments, and other obligations.
-During 2018, noncurrent liabilities increased \$31.3 million.
-Significant changes in noncurrent liabilities occurred in the following areas as of June 30, 2018:
+During 2019, noncurrent liabilities increased \$4.1 million.
+Significant changes in noncurrent liabilities occurred in the following areas as of June 30, 2019:

-- Debt service of \$5.9 million was recorded on outstanding bond and note principal, and premium amortization. - Market value of hedging derivatives decreased by \$1.3 million.

-- Recorded \$4.0 million in additional net pension liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan. - Recorded \$35.1 million in net OPEB liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan.
+- Debt service of \$6.1 million was recorded on outstanding bond and note principal, and premium amortization. - Market value of hedging derivatives increased by \$1.0 million. - Recorded \$15.3 million in additional net pension liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan. - Recorded \$5.7 million decrease in net OPEB liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan.

-During 2017, noncurrent liabilities decreased \$0.2 million primarily due to debt service of \$5.4 million recorded on outstanding bond and note principal, and premium amortization; market value of hedging derivatives decreasing by \$2.2 million; and recording of \$8.3 million in additional net pension liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan.
+During 2018, noncurrent liabilities increased \$31.3 million primarily due to a debt service of \$5.9 million being recorded on outstanding bond and note principal, and premium amortization; market value of hedging derivatives decreasing by \$1.3 million; recording of \$4.0 million in additional net pension liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan; and recording \$35.1 million in net OPEB liability for unfunded obligations to the Michigan Public School Employee's Retirement System (MPSERS) plan.